 - Chronic kidney failure – The kidneys produce usable vitamin D, and if they don’t function properly, the deficiency in vitamin D can lead to abnormally low calcium levels in the blood.

-Tampa General Hospital’s Parathyroid Center is the only center in the country that performs minimally invasive radioguided parathyroid (MIRP) surgery to treat the causes of hyperparathyroidism.
+The TGH Thyroid Cancer & Parathyroid Institute is the only center in the country that performs minimally invasive radioguided parathyroid (MIRP) surgery to treat the causes of hyperparathyroidism.
 We perform more than 2,500 surgeries annually to cure parathyroid disease, and we've been rated by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology.